Your Teen’s First Driving Lessons

 A first driving lesson starts in a parked car, not on the road.
 Your teen learns the controls, adjusts the seat and mirrors, and practices the brake-to-gas pivot before the vehicle moves.
 Once in an empty parking lot, they drive forward and back at idle speed, learning to stop smoothly before adding acceleration.

-The Zutobi Parent Driving System covers each of these skills in Phase 2, with video-led coaching from certified driving instructor Jacqueline.
-Each parking lot session builds one skill at a time so your teen is ready for residential streets by the end of the phase.
+The Zutobi Parent Driving System, the five-phase program that structures your teen’s supervised practice, covers each of these skills in Phase 2 with video-led coaching from certified driving instructor Jacqueline R. Each parking lot session builds one skill at a time so your teen is ready for residential streets by the end of the phase.

 Before the car moves